grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/export-alerting-resources/index.md

 1. Click **Copy Code** or **Download**.

-### Export templates
+### Export notification template groups

-Grafana currently doesn't offer an Export UI or [Export endpoint](#export-api-endpoints) for notification templates, unlike other Alerting resources presented in this documentation.
+Grafana currently doesn't offer an Export UI or [Export endpoint](#export-api-endpoints) for notification template groups, unlike other Alerting resources presented in this documentation.

-However, you can export it by manually copying the content template and title directly from the Grafana UI.
+However, you can export it by manually copying the content and name of the notification template group from the Grafana UI.

 1. Click **Alerts & IRM** -> **Contact points** -> **Notification templates** tab.
-1. Find the template you want to export.
+1. Find the notification template group you want to export.
-1. Copy the content and title.
+1. Copy the content and name.
 1. Adjust it for the [file provisioning format](ref:alerting_file_provisioning_template) or [Terraform resource](ref:alerting_tf_provisioning_template).

 ### Export the notification policy tree